prdepinho/character_generator/README.md

 vary.

 -e --environment: The environment from which to choose the monsters.
-If this is not specified, a random environment is selected.
+If this is not specified, monsters may be taken from all environments.
 The options are: arctic, coastal, desert, forest, grassland, hill, mountain, swamp, underdark, underwater, urban.

+-n --name: A comma separated list of partial names for any monster you want in the encounter.
+Use this option instead of environment.

 -t --treasure: The type of treasure the monsters carry.
 Options are personal and hoard.
 The personal treasure is rolled for each monster.
 The hoard is